thottiamrp/modernweb-2019dec9/Labs/Ch00-Intro/README.md

 1. Now create a new file called `untracked.text` and inside add the text "This is a local file."
     * Save the file - and you should not see it being tracked by Git.

 1. Please mark your work as complete.
-With your name tent card if in a classroom or by using method for online training. (spreadsheet, status symbol, etc.)
+With your name tent card if in a classroom or by using method for online training. (spreadsheet, status symbol, etc.) Then you can move on to the OPTIONAL part or Bonus below.

 ### **Part 9 OPTIONAL- Setup GitHub remote repository**